Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Nonlinear RTMPC

 \textbf{Ancillary \ac{NMPC}.} The second \ac{OCP} corresponds to a trajectory tracking \ac{NMPC}, that acts as an ancillary controller, to maintain the state of the uncertain system close to the reference generated by \cref{eq:nmpc_nominal}.
 The \ac{OCP} is:

 where $\mathbf e_{i|t} = \xsafe_{i|t} - \vbf{z}^*_{i + t - t_0|\tzr}$ is the state tracking error.
-The positive definite matrices $\mathbf{Q}_x$ and $\mathbf{R}_u$ are tuning parameters and can differ from the ones in \cref{eq:nmpc_nominal}, while $\mathbf{P}_x$ defines a terminal cost. \cref{eq:ancillary_nmpc_eq} is solved at each timestep using the current state $\vbf{x}_t$, while the action applied to the robot is $\vbf{u}_t = \bar{\vbf{u}}^*_{0|t}$.
-We note that the ancillary \ac{NMPC} can have different tuning parameters than \cref{eq:nmpc_nominal}, including the discretization time of the dynamics and the prediction horizon $N$, providing additional degrees of freedom to shape the response of the system under uncertainties.
+The positive definite matrices $\mathbf{Q}_x$ and $\mathbf{R}_u$ are tuning parameters, while $\mathbf{P}_x$ defines a terminal cost.
+Note that the terminal cost can be set as in \cite{mayne2011tube}, or using the solution for the infinite horizon Riccati equation for the linearized system associated with the state at the end of the planning horizon.
+However, owing to the fact that the expert can use a sufficiently long planning horizon without affecting onboard computation of the learned policy, in our experiments we set the terminal cost to $\mathbf{Q}_x$, additionally demonstrating that our approach introduces opportunities to simplify control design. \cref{eq:ancillary_nmpc_eq} is solved at each timestep using the current state $\vbf{x}_t$, while the action applied to the robot is $\vbf{u}_t = \bar{\vbf{u}}^*_{0|t}$.
+We note that the ancillary \ac{NMPC} can have different tuning parameters than \cref{eq:nmpc_nominal} providing additional degrees of freedom to shape the response of the system under uncertainties.